denialromeo/danielmoore.us/deep-thoughts.md

 I barely care about affirmative action (most issues with racial disparities in academic outcomes are rooted in issues during early childhood and adolescence &ndash; college is too late to address them).
 But I can't stop thinking about this phrase &ndash; "endemically segregated society".

 It's really spot-on.
 Workplaces are segregated (I legally changed my name so I wouldn't be forced into Indian-majority IT sweatshops).
 Friend groups are segregated.
-I even receive poor service at restaurants if my waitress or cashier happens to be white (it's usually the uglier and poorer whites who are more racist &ndash; in practice, racism seems to be championed mostly by the lower classes).
+I even receive poor service at restaurants if my waitress or cashier happens to be white (it's usually the uglier and poorer whites who are more racist &ndash; in practice, racism seems to be supported mostly by the lower classes).

 Half a century after the de jure end of segregation, with a [majority](https://www.pbs.org/newshour/nation/children-of-color-projected-to-be-majority-of-u-s-youth-this-year) of Americans under 18 now being non-white, white Americans still seem to champion an utterly obsolete racial identity.